Latest update 18 May 2021

-A similar analysis was performed towards Recommendations and Outputs.
-Seven Interest Groups, two Working Groups and two RDA outcomes were classified as particularly relevant to the social science community, covering topics like sensitive data, training and data management planning, as well as data discovery and standards for discipline-specific metadata.
+In the latest version of the report, nine Interest Groups, and two Working Groups were classified as particularly relevant to the social science community, covering topics like sensitive data, COVID-19, training and data management planning, as well as data discovery and standards for discipline-specific metadata.

-- The Metadata Standards Directory output provides access to a directory of metadata standards for documenting research data, regardless of academic discipline.
+• The Metadata Standards Directory output provides access to a directory of metadata standards for documenting research data, regardless of academic discipline.
 It features information for metadata in the social sciences and can therefore be seen as a useful tool for social sciences researchers.

-- Secondly, the output on Eleven Quick Tips for Finding Research Data provides eleven practical tips for data discovery which can be useful for social sciences researcher to effectively discover the data that meet their specific needs.
+• The output on Eleven Quick Tips for Finding Research Data provides eleven practical tips for data discovery which can be useful for social sciences researcher to effectively discover the data that meet their specific needs.

 • The FAIRsharing Registry and Recommendations: Interlinking Standards, Databases and Data Policies output describes the work of a joint RDA-Force11 FAIRsharing WG including guidelines for how various stakeholder groups can reduce the knowledge gap around the resources.

 • Lastly, Tromsø recommendations for citation of research data in linguistics datasets often not being cited due to confusion about how to properly cite them.

 The most recent version of the report and related dataset can be found here: https://doi.org/10.5281/zenodo.1401104